vuorioi/info-tv/README.md

  - `TODO.md` -- List of things to be done until the next release

 ## Dependencies
-This project uses c++17 features an as such a relatively recent compiler should be used.
+This project uses c++17 features and as such a relatively recent compiler should be used.
 This project alse depends on the following libraries (versions are the ones I have successfully linked against but older versions might work just as well):